ugbandula/ngTemplate/README.md

 ## Guide

 The basics are simple.
 Each directory has it's own file with a short description about the type of code that you should put into it.
-Below is the rythm and reason for each decision I've made per directory.
+Below is a more detail description of each directory.

 ### Root

 There are 3 directories here; app, css and img.
-Lets not insult anyone's intelligence here!
+Lets not insult anyone's intelligence here and skip css and img.

 ### App

-Skipping `css` and `img`, they are obvious, we have `app`. `app` is the home of all our JavaScript *and* HTML.
+`app` is the home of all our JavaScript *and* HTML.
 Because each component and feature of our application is self-contained they each own their own HTML templates as you'll see later. `app` is also the home of our good friend `app.js`.

 ### Libs